Roddickton Come Home Year Exudes Community Spirit

 - Mat Hooking Exhibition at Englee Worth the Visit (liveruralnl.com)

-Posted on August 10, 2013, in Community Economic Development, Landscapes/Geography and tagged Bide-Arm, celebration, Christopher Mitchelmore, come home year, Newfoundland & Labrador, reunion, Roddickton, Straits-White Bay North, The Straits White Bay North.
+Posted on August 10, 2013, in Community Economic Development, Nature and tagged Bide-Arm, celebration, Christopher Mitchelmore, come home year, Newfoundland & Labrador, reunion, Roddickton, Straits-White Bay North, The Straits White Bay North.
 Bookmark the permalink.
 3 Comments.